dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 # Systems Level Dependenices

 Systems level dependencies are the libraries installed on your OS.
-For Ubuntu Linux you can get a list of them and then install them using the following:
+For Ubuntu/Debian Linux you can get a list of them and then install them using the following:
 ```
 #grab systems level dependencies